Scene Dining Indian Street Kitchen

-Overall experience, although I did not have everything on the menu, going by what I had with the starters and mains I give Scene’s an 8 out of 10.
-If you want to go with your friends to just chill.
+The overall experience at Scene Dining, although I did not have everything on the menu, going by what I had with the starters and mains I give Scene’s an 8 out of 10.
+If you want to go with your friends just chill.
 There is a shisha lounge at the front entrance, which tends to be quite busy and full of energy.

 Times: Mon-Fri Lunch 12pm–3pm